 Peter Fox has more than 35 years’ experience in communications.
 He is executive director of the Park County Community Foundation in Livingston, MT.
 He holds bachelors and master’s degrees in journalism from the University of Wisconsin-Madison.
 Fox spent 24 years in newspapers in Wisconsin and Montana, including nine years as editor of The Journal Times in Racine.
 Subsequently, he served as director of public information for the UW System Administration, secretary of the Wisconsin Department of Employment Relations, and as executive director of the Wisconsin Newspaper Association.
 He is a recipient of the SJMC “Distinguished Service Award” and the WNA “Distinguished Service Award for Contributions to Wisconsin Newspapers” for “… his relentless advocacy to ensure public access to government records and meetings.”

 Ellen Foley is a University of Wisconsin-Madison alumna, an award-winning journalist, an accomplished digital media advisor and a strategic communications corporate executive.
-She is Senior Vice President of Corporate Communications at WPS Health Solutions.
-Ellen wove an interest in journalism and strategic communications ethics throughout her 33-year career as a daily journalist, a stint leading an election campaign and in her current marketing and communication job in the health insurance industry.
-Ellen specializes in complex and community-focused strategic work.
+She is president of Ellen Foley Ink, a communications consulting company, specializing in strategic marketing.
+Foley worked as Senior Vice President of Corporate Communications at WPS Health Solutions until 2017.
+She wove an interest in journalism and strategic communications ethics throughout her 33-year career as a daily journalist, a stint leading an election campaign and in her job in the health insurance industry.
+Foley specializes in complex and community-focused strategic work.
 Her efforts as editor-in-chief at the Wisconsin State Journal earned the journalists there many awards for online and print projects, including a Pulitzer Prize finalist honor in 2008.
-In 1988, Ellen founded the Violence Against Women Coalition in Minneapolis-St. Paul after the tragic murder of her sister, Mary.
+In 1988, Foley founded the Violence Against Women Coalition in Minneapolis-St. Paul after the tragic murder of her sister, Mary.
 The coalition successfully advocated for legislative change of the penalties for sexual predators.
-In Madison, Ellen volunteers as a director at Reach Dane, one of the area’s highly regarded providers of early education teaching, including Head Start.
+In Madison, Foley volunteers as a marketing advisor at Reach Dane, one of the area’s highly regarded providers of early education teaching, including Head Start.
 She earned a master’s in journalism and a bachelor’s degree in political science, both at UW-Madison.

 Jill Giesler is the Bill Plante Chair in Leadership and Media Integrity at Loyola University Chicago.
 Previously, she spent 16 years guiding the leadership and management programs of the Poynter Institute.
 She is the author of the book “Work Happy: What Great Bosses Know,” writes a monthly management column for the Columbia Journalism Review, and produces the podcast: “Q&A: Leadership and Integrity in the Digital Age” on iTunes U. Her first podcast, “What Great Bosses Know,” has been downloaded millions of times and ranks in iTunes U’s top ten collections.
 Geisler’s first career was in broadcast journalism, as a reporter, anchor, and one of the first female TV news directors in the United States at WITI-TV in Milwaukee.
 She holds a bachelor’s degree in journalism from UW Madison and a masters in leadership studies from Duquesne University.